world-federation-of-advertisers/cross-media-measurement/docs/gke/reporting-server-deployment.md

 1.  `all_root_certs.pem`

-    This makes up the TLS trusted root CA store.
+    This makes up the trusted root CA store.
 It's the concatenation of the root CA certificates for all the entities that the Reporting server interacts with, including:

     *   All Measurement Consumers
+    *   Any entity which produces Measurement results (e.g. the Aggregator Duchy and Data Providers)
     *   The Kingdom
     *   The Reporting server itself (for internal traffic)